-Switzerland and Europol concluded a co-operation agreement that came into force on 1 March 2006.
-The agreement enables the exchange of strategic, operative, and other specific information.
-To further co-operation, 3 Swiss liaison officers and one liaison officer of the Federal Customs Administration (FCA) have been posted to the Europol headquarters in The Hague.
-2018 the scope of cooperation was updated and now embraces 30 areas of crime
+Switzerland and Europol concluded a cooperation agreement that came into force on 1 March 2006.
+The agreement enables the exchange of strategic, operational, and other specific information.
+To enhance cooperation, four liaison officers of fedpol and a liaison officer of the Federal Office for Customs and Border Security (FOCBS) have been stationed at the Europol headquarters in The Hague.
+In 2018, the scope of application of the agreement was extended in relation to Europol's mandate and now covers 30 areas of crime.

 - the exchange of specific information (expert knowledge)